Pensions

 Aggregation options

-LGPS accounts can be combined in a few different ways depending on the dates of membership.
+LGPS accounts can be combined in different ways depending on the dates of membership.
 For example, if both employments began after 1 April 2014 and there is not a five-year gap between them, it will simply be a case of moving one pot over to another without any impact on the value of your earlier deferred benefits.

 On the other hand, if your earlier deferred benefits include membership before 1 April 2014 (final salary benefits) the value of your deferred benefits may change if we combine them.
 If may even change the date your pension benefits can be paid without reductions.
 We need to compare your pay in your old job with your pay in your later job to find out the impact.
 The next paragraph explains how we do this.